sergant210/laravel-raw-view/README.md

 # RawView

-RawView gives an ability to compile a view from the raw HTML code with Blade directives without creating a view file.
+RawView for Laravel 5.5+ gives an ability to compile a view from the raw HTML code with Blade directives without creating a view file.

 ## Install